 In pseudoscience, you come up with an explanation for a phenomenon.
 You like your explanation, mostly because it fits with your worldview.
 You decide that it’s the way things are until someone can prove otherwise.
 The thing is, it’s much harder to prove something is not than to prove that something is.

 As an example, let’s say I decide that purple people eaters are responsible for phenomenon X. I can’t actually prove that there are purple people eaters, but you can’t prove that there isn’t at least one hanging out somewhere on the planet.
 Therefore, I feel justified in insisting that there are purple people eaters, and you just can’t see them or don’t know where to look.

 There is no proof that the energy fields described by reiki practitioners are real.
 However, just like the purple people eater, there isn’t absolute proof that they do not.
 The logical conclusion would be that this supposed energy doesn’t exist until there is proof that it does, just like the logical conclusion would be that purple people eaters don’t exist until such time as we actually see one doing its thing.

 I can see a few areas where reiki really could have some legitimate benefit, like relaxation, supporting mindfulness, and promoting the mind and body’s natural healing processes.
 However, none of that is the foundation that reiki has built its house on.
-If your house is constructed on a foundation of rotting logs, having some nice ornaments in the window doesn’t make the house a hot commodity.
+If your house is constructed on a foundation of rotting logs and BS, having some nice ornaments in the window doesn’t make the house a hot commodity.

 So, if you want to go to a reiki practitioner and potentially experience some of those side benefits, more power to you.
 As for the energy fields?
 Unless you spot a purple people eater in the parking lot, you’re probably shit outta luck.